MicGonz/Data-Science/README.md

 ### 1️⃣ [Credit Risk Modeling](./Credit Risk)
 > A complete pipeline for credit risk scoring using logistic regression and XGBoost.

-- Data preprocessing, feature engineering
+- Data preprocessing and feature engineering
 - Model training and evaluation
-- AUC/ROC analysis and interpretability with SHAP
+- AUC/ROC analysis
+- Interpretability using SHAP values

 ---